localstack/docs/content/en/user-guide/ci/github-actions/index.md

   Use LocalStack in [GitHub Actions](https://docs.github.com/en/actions)
 ---

-This page contains snippets to show you how to manage LocalStack in a Github Actions pipeline.
+This page contains easily customisable snippets to show you how to manage LocalStack in a GitHub Actions pipeline.

 ## Snippets